gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir ps:migrate

 This command runs your migrations in a remote console directly on your production node.
-It makes some assumptions about your project so if it does not work, please `contact us for help`_.
+It makes some assumptions about your project so if it does not work, please :ref:`contact us for help<help>`.

 If you are running an umbrella app, you will probably need to specify which "inner app" within your umbrella to migrate.
 Do this by passing the :bash:`--migration_app_name` flag like so